vrettasm/PyCamcoil/README.md

 ```

    > **Hint**: If you want to run the program on multiple sequences you
-   > can include one after the other, with a space ' ' between them as
+   > can include them one after the other, with a space ' ' between them
-   > follows:
+   > as follows:
    >
    > $ ./camcoil.py -s TESTSEQA TESTSEQC TESTSEQD ...